forcedotcom/DITA-Unit-Tests/README.md

 dita-test-framework
 ===================

-Simple test framework to perform XPATH tests on dita content
+Simple Junit test framework to perform XPATH tests on dita xml or ditamap content.

-Testing
+Setup
 -------
     $ ant test

+Review the output in ./Test-dita.AllUnitTests.xml